aakhil-kassim/nuxt-jwt-auth-demo/README.md

 1. The [damien-hl/nuxt3-auth-example](https://github.com/damien-hl/nuxt3-auth-example) project served as a very helpful resource.
 You should check it out.
 There are similarities to this reference project in my codebase.
 Thanks.

+## 🪄 Features

+- **JWT-Based Authentication**: Uses JSON Web Token implementation from [oslo](https://oslo.js.org/) package.
+- **Login and Logout**: Functionality for users to log in and log out.
+- **Session Management**: Persistent sessions with configurable expiration times, including "Remember Me" functionality.
+- **Protected Routes**: Middleware to protect routes and redirect unauthenticated users to the login page.
+- **Public Routes**: Configurable public routes that are accessible without authentication.
+- **SQLite Database**: User data stored in an SQLite database with bcrypt for salted password hashing.
+- **User Identity Retrieval**: Middleware and endpoints to retrieve and maintain user session information.
+- **Responsive Interface**: Simple and responsive UI with navigation and authentication status display.
+- **SSR-Friendly**: Designed with Nuxt Server-Side Rendering in mind.
+Core features still work without needing a clientside JS engine!
+You can even interactively authenticate from browsers like `w3m` *(just remember to enable cookies)*.

 ## 📋 Requirements

 - NodeJS Version 20 or higher.